atharparvezce/python_code/README.md

-# This is my python basics learning coding files.
+# This are my python basics learning coding files.